improbable-eng/go-httpwares/logging/logrus/DOC.md

 ```
 Middleware is a server-side http ware for logging using logrus.

-All handlers will have a Logrus logger in their context, which can be fetched using `ctx_logrus.Extract`.
+All handlers will have a Logrus logger in their context, which can be fetched using `ctxlogrus.Extract`.

 ## <a name="Tripperware">func</a> [Tripperware](./tripperware.go#L19)
 ``` go